A Performance Indicator Framework for Accessibility Data: Information and Communication Technologies

 Performance indicators

-Each performance indicator has a description and data sources that will help inform progress against that indicator.
+Each performance indicator includes a description and data sources that will help inform progress against that indicator.
 In some instances, data sources are still being identified.

-The following list has 2 types of performance indicators:
+The following describes the 2 types of performance indicators corresponding to ICT:

 1. core indicators are high-level performance indicators that measure progress and trends over time.
 These measures identify the achievement of a specific outcome (either positive or negative).
-For example, decreased barriers to accessing hardware or software due to cost
+An example includes decreased barriers to accessing hardware or software due to cost

 2. supporting indicators are performance indicators that address specific components of core indicators.
-For example, an increase in number of persons with disabilities who have the skills to use the required hardware or software.
-The goal of supporting indicators is to provide a more robust understanding of a multi-faceted issue
+An example includes an increase in number of persons with disabilities who have the skills to use the required hardware or software.
+The purpose of supporting indicators is to provide a clear understanding of a complex issue

 Core indicators

-American Sign Language (ASL) version of Core indicators, Proportion of persons with disabilities who have required ICT assistive aids, devices, and technologies and Proportion of persons with disabilities who do not have required aids and assistive devices due to cost (no audio)
+American Sign Language (ASL) version of Core indicators, Proportion of persons with disabilities who have required ICT assistive aids, devices, and technologies and Proportion of persons with disabilities who do not have required aids and assistive devices due to cost (no audio, no captions)

 (English Content)